-In his many tours of duty in several of the more recent wars against the The Morphoids, a rather persistent interstellar plague, Blueneck also learned the many ways necessary of how to kill all sorts of creatures of different shapes and biologies.
+In his many tours of duty in several of the more recent wars against The Morphoids, a rather persistent interstellar plague, Blueneck also learned the many ways necessary of how to kill all sorts of creatures of different shapes and biologies.
 As you probably know, an adult stage Morphoid can take any physical form that matches its mass.
 This distinguished them from Because’s species, who’s psychic appearance of transformation was merely limited to what the observer’s mind can come up with – luckily Gnarloshifters are generally not nearly so dangerous – unlike Morphoids – those were a real threat, swarming whole worlds when they built up a critical population.
 A Gnarloshifter was more of a one enemy at a time type.

 Yes, the topic of killing too was a favorite topic of Blueneck.
-This was also something Because would get into when he was there to run the purifying systems and shields which maintained our protection from the various excretions the Siliconoids were wont to produce.
+This was also something Because he would get into when he was there to run the purifying systems and shields which maintained our protection from the various excretions the Siliconoids were wont to produce.

-Because’s experiences were different, as he had spent much time incarcerated on numerous prison planets in the Black Space Imperium when he hadn’t been a interspecies trade consultant or an occasional bounty hunter.
+Because’s experiences were different, as he had spent much time incarcerated on numerous prison planets in the Black Space Imperium when he hadn’t been an interspecies trade consultant or an occasional bounty hunter.
 The Gnarloshifter seemed to have as many vocations as shaped I was forced to reevaluate my impression of the consentient as often as he changed his perceptual form.
 Both he and blue neck were not adverse against transmitting images of various different killing techniques they had exercised amongst the various different species they had encountered.
 And their supply seemed to be endless.

 Again this sort of thing filtered through my receivers and there were moments of violent exultation when I experienced totally alien to my person and species experiences.
 Some times I couldn’t even do my job, I’m sad to say.
 They were certainly an enthusiastic pair, if nothing else.